tdpjs/assignment-tracker/CONTRIBUTIONS.md

 - (See more in BUG.md #3)

 ### Hankyul: Testing
 - Testing all functions.
-- Testing is a big chunk of work so
+- Testing is a big chunk of work so every group member is helping with testing.
+Hankyul is the lead in testing.

 ### Dat: All rounder
 - Framework